-All teachers receive regular and appropriate training in order for them to deliver high quality teaching that is differentiated and personalised to meet individual needs.
+All teaching that is differentiated and personalised to meet individual needs.

 This training will be a mixture of "in house" and externally sourced specialist Continual Professional Development.

 As a school we draw upon the expertise of a wide range of external professionals to support teachers of pupils with SEND.
 We have close links with the Local Authority's SEN team.